Talks with Israel could lead to results ‘in days’, says Syria’s president

 The day before, al-Sharaa had confirmed that talks with Israel had begun, in an attempt to restore the 1974 agreement, which followed the 1973 war between Israel and Syria.

 Syria failed to retake the occupied Golan Heights, which Israel had taken in 1967, in that war.
-A demilitarised buffer zone was established as part of the 1974 agreement, but Israel violated the agreement by seizing the buffer zone, and areas outside it, after the fall of al-Assad.
+A demilitarised buffer zone was established as part of the 1974 agreement, but Israel violated the agreement by seizing the buffer zone and areas outside it after the fall of al-Assad.

-Israel has also taken bombed targets across Syria, including the Defence Ministry in Damascus in July.
-That month Israel supported Druze militiamen in Suwayda against local Bedouin tribal fighters and Syrian government forces sent to end fighting between the Druze and the Bedouins.
+Israel has also bombed targets across Syria, including the Ministry of Defence in Damascus in July.
+That month, Israel supported Druze militiamen in Suwayda against local Bedouin tribal fighters and Syrian government forces sent to end fighting between the Druze and the Bedouins.

-Israel has framed that intervention as in support of the Druze, a minority also present in Israel, and part of an Israeli demand that Syrian government forces not be present in areas south of Damascus up to the border with Israel.
+Israel has framed that intervention as being in support of the Druze, a minority also present in Israel, and part of an Israeli demand that Syrian government forces not be present in areas south of Damascus up to the border with Israel.

 The Israelis have also emphasised al-Sharaa’s past membership of al-Qaeda, despite the Syrian president’s shedding of those associations.

-The news outlet Axios reported on Tuesday that Israel’s demands during negotations with Syria included the demilitarised zone southwest of Damascus, as well as a no-fly zone in that area, in exchange for an Israeli withdrawal from all of the land it has seized in Syria since December, except for an outpost on the summit of Mount Hermon.
+The news outlet Axios reported on Tuesday that Israel’s demands during negotiations with Syria included the demilitarised zone southwest of Damascus, as well as a no-fly zone in that area, in exchange for an Israeli withdrawal from all of the land it has seized in Syria since December, except for an outpost on the summit of Mount Hermon.

 Axios reported that Syria had been working on a counterproposal.